-If you’re an ESTJ then you should read Save the Date by Morgan Matson and Slayer by Kiersten White.
+If you’re an ESTJ then you should read Wings of Ebony by J. Elle and Slayer by Kiersten White.

-You’re really loyal to your family and community and are incredibly hardworking.
-You’re also a huge planner so characters like Charlie from Save the Date and Nina from Slayer are incredibly relatable to you because they understand your need for structure.
+You’re really loyal to your family and community and are incredibly hardworking, so you’ll love Rue’s dedication to saving her family and her neighborhood in Wings of Ebony.
+You’re also a huge planner so characters like Nina from Slayer are incredibly relatable to you because they understand your need for structure.

 Alanna: The First Adventure by Tamora Pierce

-If you’re an ENTJ then you should read Alanna: The First Adventure by Tamora Pierce and Crown of Feathers by Nicki Pau Preto.
+If you’re an ENTJ then you should read Alanna: The First Adventure by Tamora Pierce and Legendborn by Tracy Deonn.

 Thunderhead by Neal Shusterman

-If you’re an INTP then you should read This Lie Will Kill You by Chelsea Pitcher and Thunderhead by Neal Shusterman.
+If you’re an INTP then you should read Lies Like Poison by Chelsea Pitcher and Thunderhead by Neal Shusterman.

 You’re really good at patterns and enjoy finding connections to gain further understandings of things.
-So a thriller like This Lie Will Kill You is perfect for you because you’ll be trying to solve the mystery before the characters in the book do.
+So a thriller like Lies Like Poison is perfect for you because you’ll be trying to solve the mystery before the characters in the book do.
 You’re also very logical and for that reason you will love Neal Shusterman’s Thunderhead.

 Five Feet Apart by Rachael Lippincott

-If you’re an ISFJ then you should Read Five Feet Apart by Rachael Lippincott and Sorcery of Thorns by Margaret Rogerson.
+If you’re an ISFJ then you should Read Five Feet Apart by Rachael Lippincott and Chain of Gold by Cassandra Clare.

 You are incredibly caring and down to earth.
-You will love Elisabeth from Sorcery of Thorns and Stella from Five Feet Apart.
-Stella’s love of structure will be totally relatable and Elisabeth’s drive to clear her name in Sorcery of Thorns will make it impossible for you to put the book down until you’ve finished it.
+You will love Cordelia from Chain of Gold and Stella from Five Feet Apart.
+Stella’s love of structure will be totally relatable and Cordelia’s drive to figure out who’s behind the attacks killing the London Shadowhunters in Chain of Gold will make it impossible for you to put the book down until you’ve finished it.

 Sky Without Stars by Jessica Brody and Joanne Rendell

-If you’re an ENTP then you should read Sky Without Stars by Jessica Brody and Joanne Rendell and Long Way Down by Jason Reynolds.
+If you’re an ENTP then you should read Sky Without Stars by Jessica Brody and Joanne Rendell and Your Heart, My Sky by Margarita Engle.

 You’re probably the natural leader of your friend group.
 You love having intellectual conversations that stimulate your intelligence.
 These two books are perfect fits for you to read.
-Sky Without Stars is a clever retelling of Les Miserablés that you won’t be able to put down, and Jason Reynolds Long Way Down is such a powerful piece of literature, you’ll be recommending it to all of your friends by the time you’re done reading it.
+Sky Without Stars is a clever retelling of Les Miserablés that you won’t be able to put down, and Margarita Engle’s Your Heart, My Sky is such a beautiful piece of literature, you’ll be recommending it to all of your friends by the time you’re done reading it.